REIT Stocks - Definition, Advantages, Factors

 - Yield Offered: A 3-4% yield would be too low, while 10%+ may be too good to be true.

-- Tenant Retention Percentage: This refers to the percentage of tenants who decide to renew their leases once their lease expires.
-Higher retention is generally good as it leads to lesser downtime and lower re-leasing charges.
+- Tenant Retention Percentage: The percentage of tenants who renew their leases after they expire.
+Higher retention is generally beneficial, as it reduces downtime and lowers re-leasing charges.

 - Leased Area vs Development Area: Future plans of the REIT in terms of expansion and new properties.